JanssenProject/jans/docs/cedarling/reference/cedarling-interfaces.md

 ### Using Data in Cedar Policies

-Data pushed via the Context Data API is automatically available in Cedar policies under the `context.data` namespace:
+Data pushed via the Context Data API is automatically available in Cedar policies under the `context.data` namespace.
+The `context.data` values follow a three-tier resolution precedence:

+1. **Inline request context values** (highest precedence): Values provided directly in the authorization request context override all other sources.
+2. **Pushed data** (from the Context Data API): Data pushed via `push_data_ctx` overrides the default context.
+3. **Default context** (lowest precedence): Values from the default context configuration are used when not overridden by higher-precedence sources.

+When keys collide, higher-precedence values shadow lower-precedence ones.
+The `context.data` namespace combines values from all three sources, with inline values taking precedence over pushed data, and pushed data taking precedence over default context values.

+**Example with safe key and attribute checks:**

 ```cedar
 permit(